8 Signs You Can Handle a Medical Emergency

 If you have chest discomfort or shortness of breath and are concerned you may be having a heart attack, call 911 and take aspirin.
 The drug prevents clots, which, in turn, can clog arteries and deprive the heart of oxygen.
 “If you’re having a heart attack, you can take an adult strength aspirin or two to four baby aspirin,” says Shen.
 “However, it is okay to wait until EMS arrives or a physician is involved to determine if an aspirin is needed as a patient may not necessarily know that he or she is having a heart attack.”

 You have your medication names and dosage details handy

-"Having a list of current medications including dose and instructions is very important," notes Shen, and that includes both prescription and over-the-counter drugs and supplements that you take regularly.
-"As long as it is easy to read and placed in an easy-to-find spot, such as next to your identification card in your wallet, the information can be obtained by medical providers."
+“Having a list of current medications including dose and instructions is very important,” notes Shen, and that includes both prescription and over-the-counter drugs and supplements that you take regularly.
+“As long as it is easy to read and placed in an easy-to-find spot, such as next to your identification card in your wallet, the information can be obtained by medical providers.”
 You can also line up your medications, take a photo of them, and store the image in your phone, suggests Meyer.
-These are other genius ways to use your phone's camera.
+In a pinch, these 9 common items make great first-aid supplies.